kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 **Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scaleDownGracePeriodSeconds` has elapsed.
 There is no synchronization mechanism between the workload and kubelet — if the workload fails to complete its preparations (e.g., workload migration, draining tasks) within the delay window, the cpuset change is applied anyway.
 This is an inherent limitation of keeping kubelet independent from workload state.

 **Mitigation:** Application developers should configure `scaleDownGracePeriodSeconds` based on the worst-case preparation time required by their latency-sensitive workloads.
 Workloads should be designed to handle premature CPU removal gracefully (e.g., by quickly migrating tasks to remaining CPUs or tolerating brief performance degradation).
-The `assigned.cpuset` field in the Downward API provides early notification of the upcoming change, giving workloads the maximum possible preparation time.
+Early notification of the upcoming change, which gives a workload the maximum possible preparation time, is provided by [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369).

-**Security Considerations:** Exposing `assigned.cpuset` via Downward API does not introduce new security risks.
-The same CPU assignment information is already accessible to applications from inside the container via `/proc/self/cgroup` controllers and from the node level.
-The `assigned.cpuset` field only exposes CPU IDs (e.g., `0-3,7,12-15`), not NUMA topology information.
-This KEP simply exposes the assigned CPUset in advance (during the scale-down delay window) without creating new data recipients or adding new security risks.
+**Security Considerations:** The scale-down delay exposes no new information and creates no new data recipients; it only changes *when* an already-decided cpuset is applied.
+The security considerations of exposing the assigned cpuset itself belong to [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369).

 ## Design Details